cds-snc/security-goals/docs/writing-a-check.md

 In order for our check to run we need to setup a check container.
 These containers will run when we trigger a release.

-Lets look at the [url-contains](https://github.com/cds-snc/security-goals-checks/tree/master/url-contains) container.
+Looking at the [url-contains](https://github.com/cds-snc/security-goals-checks/tree/master/url-contains) container we'll see that the [code](https://github.com/cds-snc/security-goals-checks/blob/master/url-contains/src/url_contains.cr) is written in [crystal](https://crystal-lang.org).

-This [particular container](https://github.com/cds-snc/security-goals-checks/blob/master/url-contains/src/url_contains.cr) is written in [crystal](https://crystal-lang.org).
-Checks can be written in any language (Rust, Go, Python, JavaScript) etc...
+Note: Checks can be written in any language (Rust, Go, Python, JavaScript) etc...

 If you look at the code: